codio-templates/hello-turtle-c-/.guides/content/Data-Types--Floating-Point-Numbers-7780.md

 ---

 ## Floating Point numbers
 Floating point numbers (often called floats) are numbers with a decimal.
 They can be positive or negative.
+Add the code below and `TRY IT`.

 ```c++
 double decimal = 0.5;
 cout << decimal << endl;
 ```

+{Try it}(sh .guides/bg.sh g++ code/fundamentals/double.cpp -o code/fundamentals/double ./code/fundamentals/double 1)

 ## Why use double instead of float?
 In C++, there is a data type called **float** but as it only uses 4 bytes it is insufficient for most math.
 Instead, we use **double** which uses 8 bytes or double the space of a float.

-{Try it}(sh .guides/bg.sh g++ code/fundamentals/double.cpp -o code/fundamentals/double ./code/fundamentals/double 1)

 |||challenge
 ## What happens if you: